andrewferlitsch/Gap/docs/Quick_Start_Guide.md

 To enhance concurrent execution between a main thread and worker activities, the Image class supports asynchronous processing of the image.
 Asynchronous processing will occur if the optional parameter ehandler is set when instantiating the Image object.
 Upon completion of the processing, the ehandler is called, where the Image object is passed as a parameter.
 	def done(i):
-		“”” Event Handler for when processing of image is completed “”” print(“DONE”, i.image)
+		""" Event Handler for when processing of image is completed """ print("DONE", i.image)
 # Process the image asynchronously
-image = Image(“yourimage.png”, “storage_path”, 101, ehandler=done)
+image = Image("yourimage.png", "storage_path", 101, ehandler=done)
 4.6	Image Reloading
 Once an Image object has been stored, it can later be retrieved from storage, reconstructing the Image object.
 An Image object is first instantiated, and then the load() method is called specifying the image name and corresponding storage path.
 The image name and storage path are used to identify and locate the corresponding stored image data.

 # Instantiate an Image object
 image = Image()
-# Reload the image’s data from storage
+# Reload the image's data from storage
-image.load( “myimage.png”, “mystorage” )
+image.load( "myimage.png", "mystorage" )

 4.7	Image Collection Processing

 To preprocess a collection of images for computer vision machine learning, you create an Images (class) object, passing as parameters a list of the paths to the images, a list of the corresponding label and a path for storing the collection of preprocessed image data, the original images and optionally thumbnails.
 Each label must be specified as an integer value.
 Below is a code example.

  	from images import Images
- 	images = Images([“image1.jpg”, “image2.jpg”], labels=[101, 102], name=’ c1’)
+ 	images = Images(["image1.jpg", "image2.jpg"], labels=[101, 102], name=' c1')
 The above will generate the following output files:

 	train/c1.h5			# preprocessed image data

-The Images object will implicitly add the ‘nostore’ setting to the configuration parameter of each Image object created.
+The Images object will implicitly add the 'nostore' setting to the configuration parameter of each Image object created.
 This will direct each of the Image objects to not store the corresponding image data in an HD5 file.

 Instead, upon completion of the preprocessing of the collection of image data, the entire collection of preprocessed data is stored in a single HD5 file.
 Alternately, the list of image paths parameter may be a list of directories containing images.

- 	images = Images([“subfolder1”, “subfolder2”], labels=[101, 102], name=’ c1’)
+ 	images = Images(["subfolder1", "subfolder2"], labels=[101, 102], name=' c1')

 Alternately, the list of labels parameter may be a single value; in which case the label value applies to all the images.

- 	images = Images([“image1.jpg”, “image2.jpg”], labels=101, name=’ c1’)
+ 	images = Images(["image1.jpg", "image2.jpg"], labels=101, name=' c1')
 4.8	Image Collection Processing Settings (Config)

 Configuration settings supported by the Image class may be specified as an optional parameter to the Images object, which are then passed down to each Image object generated for the collection.

  	# Preprocess each image by normalizing the pixel data and then flatten into a 1D vector
- 	images = Images([“image1.jpg”, “image2.jpg”], “train”, labels=[101, 102], config=[‘normal’, ‘flatten’])
+ 	images = Images(["image1.jpg", "image2.jpg"], "train", labels=[101, 102], config=['normal', 'flatten'])

 4.9	Get Properties of a Collection